best-practice-and-impact/qa-of-code-guidance/book/project_documentation.md

 In government, we [support and promote open source](https://www.gov.uk/service-manual/service-standard/point-12-make-new-source-code-open) whenever possible.
 [Open source](https://opensource.com/resources/what-open-source) software is software with source code that anyone can freely inspect, modify and enhance.
-As a government analyst, you should aim to make all new source code open, unless justification can be provided for withholding part of your source code.
+As a government analyst, you should aim to make all new source code open, unless you can justify witholding part of your source code.

-Open sourcing code benefits yourself, other government analysts and the public.
+Open sourcing code benefits you, other government analysts, and the public.

 Personal benefits from open sourcing include: